 Only when you meet these two educational requirements, along with the ethics requirement, will you be allowed to schedule an ARRT exam.

 WHAT IF I DON'T MEET THE EDUCATIONAL REQUIREMENTS?

 We can’t make exceptions concerning our educational requirements (listed above).
 If you don’t meet the exact requirements, you can’t apply for ARRT certification and registration.
 In addition, we can’t accept work experience in lieu of approved educational programs.

 We understand that these requirements can make it challenging for people who live outside the U.S. to qualify for ARRT credentials.
 Although most ARRT-approved educational programs are in the U.S., you might be able to take advantage of an advanced placement option.

 What Is Advanced Placement?

 If you’ve completed an educational program outside the U.S., and that program doesn’t appear on our approved list, you can seek advanced placement at one of ARRT’s recognized programs.
 Institutions that offer advanced placement might take into account your previous education outside the U.S., allowing you to bypass certain courses or requirements.
 Each program is different; contact individual Program Directors for specific information on their program.
 You’ll find contact information for each ARRT-approved school on our educational look-up page.

 I STILL HAVE QUESTIONS.
 WHOM CAN I TALK TO?

-If you have additional questions, view our international FAQs or contact ARRT’s Initial Certification Department at 1.651.687.0048, ext.
-8560.
+If you have additional questions, view our international FAQs or contact ARRT’s Initial Certification Department at 1.651.687.0048.
+Choose the option for earning an ARRT credential.
 We don't accept email inquiries at this time.